sovpro/delimited-stream/README.md

 const stream = new DelimitedStream (delimiter)
 ```

-Optionally a second parameter may be specified, representing whether to include the delimiter in the data.
-By default, the delimiter is excluded.
+Buffered data is emitted without the delimiter by default.
+To keep the delimiter, pass a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value as the second parameter.

 ```js
 // include delimiter in data